phil294/GitLG/README.md

 * Details panel can be moved to the bottom with option `"git-log--graph.details-panel-position": "bottom"`
 * You can also hide blue action buttons with option `"git-log--graph.hide-sidebar-buttons": "true"`
-  * Most are still available through right-click context menu on commits/branches
+  * These are still available through right-click context menu on commits/branches

 ![demo](./img/demo8.png)